 Crowberry is even healthier than blueberry

+Are you wondering what is the difference between crowberry vs blueberry?
 According to the Finnish institute for health and welfare, the crowberry is rich in vitamin C, it contains 9 mg/100 g, which is much more than what forest blueberry (bilberry) has.
-It also contains triple the amount of fibre than bilberry or lingonberry.
+It also contains triple the amount of fiber than bilberry or lingonberry.
 There hasn’t been a lot of research conducted on the crowberry, but a Finnish researcher team has found out that it prevents Bacillus -bacteria from growing (and causing food poisoning), and another team from Norway listed crowberry as the second most antioxidant berry after rose hip, before bilberries, lingonberries, and cloudberries.
-So, if you are looking for superfood, crowberry it is.
+The health benefits are significant.
+So, if you are looking for superfood from Finland, crowberry it is.

 We make crowberry juice without boiling the berries with tartaric acid, to take full advantage of its health benefits.
 We pour hot water over the crushed berries, let it cool, mix it with tartaric acid, and let it sit for few days before straining it.
 I also like to mix it with more acidic berries like lingonberries.
 We add some sugar before bottling, but I don’t like the juice to be overly sweet.
 The juice is then stored frozen, and this goodness carries me through cold and dark winter.